-Have you been working in the same field or industry for the last twenty years, and inside, you have the feeling you want to try something new?
-You are not alone, there is something special about you in your 40’s and 50’s, and it’s calling out to tell you, “try a new work experience, take a new challenge.”
+Have you been working in the same field or industry for the last twenty years, and inside, you feel you want to try something new?
+You are not alone; there is something special about you in your 40s and 50s, and it’s calling out to tell you, “Try a new work experience, take a new challenge.”

 1. Understand What A Midlife Career Change Is?

-A midlife career change is essentially when someone between the age of 35 or 40 through to 50 years old decides to make a job change outside of their current career path.
-This means creating a change that sharply contrasts with your current role or industry.
+A midlife career change is essentially when someone between the ages of 35 or 40 and 50 decides to make a job change outside of their current career path.
+This means creating a change that sharply contrasts with their current role or industry.

 Midlife Career Change Examples: